-Long before the arrival of Western explorers and Protestant Missionaries, the people of Hawai’i had a time of year called Makahiki*.
+Long before Western explorers and Protestant Missionaries arrived, Hawai’i people had a time of year called Makahiki*.
 This time was a season of rest and rejuvenation.
-The days were shorter and a bit cooler – there was more rain to nourish the earth and life slowed down.
+The days were shorter and a bit cooler – there was more rain to nourish the earth, and life slowed down.

 A natural end of the yearly cycle, the pause before the spring, when life begins anew.

 Yes, there are seasons here, even in the sub-tropics of Hawai’i.

 Makahiki, which could easily be called the Hawaiian New Year, was a four-month-long festival.
 It began in October and concluded in February.
 Interestingly, a correlation with the arrival of Humpback Whales.

 Makahiki was the time to honor Lono, the God of fertility, agriculture, and peace.

 Much like the Holiday Season Americans and Europeans are familiar with, Hawaiians gathered together in joy and festivity.
 They feasted on special foods and enjoyed competitive games, hula, and storytelling.

 All warfare was forbidden, and all productive farming ceased.
 The growing season slows to a crawl during these months.
 A perfect season for renewal.

 Here are 5 competitive games that people enjoyed:

 - Pūhenehene – a skilled game of balance and trickery